nim-lang/Nim/doc/manual.rst

 .. code-block:: nim
   i = 0     # This is a single comment over multiple lines.
-    # The scanner merges these two pieces.
+    # The lexer merges these two pieces.
     # The comment continues here.